Science:

 Rainbows in Seattle

-Rainbows need two things: the sun close to the horizon and rain.
+Rainbows usually need two things: the sun close to the horizon and rain.
 Seattle has both, and we get a lot of rainbows.
 In fact, our rainbow conditions are so good that we often get double rainbows.

 —JoT